-- 8. Mapping of climatic regions for stormwater management design objectives is available on the SPP Interactive Mapping System. - 9.
-Water supply buffer areas are relevant to South East Queensland only and are mapped in the SPP Interactive Mapping System.
+^{8.} Mapping of climatic regions for stormwater management design objectives is available on the SPP Interactive Mapping System.

+^{9.} Water supply buffer areas are relevant to South East Queensland only and are mapped in the SPP Interactive Mapping System.
+The requirements of the Seqwater Development Guidelines do not apply within urban areas (as defined by the Sustainable Planning Regulation 2009).

-Planning for hazards and safety
+Planning for safety and resilience to hazards